-- 21.2.2 Team members are only allowed in the working area just before car enters the pit lane.
-All tools, spare parts and related elements must be in the garage and not in the pit lane area.
-These items may be placed in the working lane just before the car enters the pit lane.
-After the pit stop the team must evacuate and clear the working area as soon as the work is finished. - 21.2.3 The engines of all cars must be stopped during a pit stop. - 21.2.4 If any service or repair must be carried out in the pit-box, the car may NOT enter the pit box under the power of its engine or momentum.
-The car must stop before its pit box and must be pushed into the pit box by maximum 4 mechanics/team members all wearing the appropriate vest.
+After the pit stop the team must evacuate immediately the working lane taking all equipment and parts with them.

+- 21.2.3 The engines of all Cars must be stopped before the mechanics start working on the Car until the work is finished during a pit stop. - 21.2.4 If any service or repair must be carried out in the pit-box, the Car may NOT enter the pit box under the power of its engine or momentum.
+The Car must stop before its pit box and must be pushed into the pit box by maximum 4 mechanics/team members all wearing the appropriate vest (yellow- or green vest).

-When a race car leaves the pit-box after a service or a repair, the car must be pushed out of the pit-box by the team members.
+When a race Car leaves the pit-box after a service or a repair, the Car must be pushed out of the pit-box by the team members.